ghc-proposals/ghc-proposals/proposals/0000-quantified-constraints.rst

 However, this second ``lift`` can only be accepted when ``(t2 m)`` is a monad and there is no way of establishing that this fact universally holds.

-Quantified constraints allow for more concise and precise specifications, enabling this requirement to be made explicit in the ``Trans`` class declaration::
+Quantified constraints enable this property to be made explicit in the ``Trans`` class declaration::

  class (forall m.
 Monad m => Monad (t m)) => Trans t where